 The value of investments and income from them may go down.
 You may not get back the original amount invested.

-Whole of Life insurance guarantees to pay out in the event of death, whenever it occurs.
-For a given premium, cover is provided for your whole life.
+Whole of Life insurance is designed to pay out in the event of death, whenever it occurs.
+Cover is provided for your whole life.
 The premium you pay can either be purely for cover in which case it is guaranteed or it could also include an investment element which could provide a cash-in value should the cover no longer be needed in future.